Jump to content

 How to pick which proposal format is best for your circumstances

-What should drive your approach to creating an outline for your proposal is what the customer wants to see in your proposal and where they expect to find it.
+What should drive your approach to creating the outline for your proposal is what the customer wants to see in your proposal and where they expect to find it.
 You do not want to lose just because the customer didn’t see things where they expected them and didn’t go looking for them.
+What information do they need to reach a decision?
+In what sequence?

 See also: